 Peruse the quote to make sure that costs, materials, timetables, and payment procedures are spelled out to your satisfaction.

 How will your project be supervised?
 How does the contractor ensure that all work is up to snuff?
-You can request the name of the project manager who will be assigned to your roof, and he or she should be able to tell you how many workers the job will require the estimated completion time, and other details about the project.
+You can request the name of the project manager who will be assigned to your roof, and they should be able to tell you how many workers the job will require the estimated completion time, and other details about the project.

 Well-trained, highly educated workers produce better work.
 Period.
 Ask your residential or commercial roofing contractor about their safety training and ongoing education programs.